-- All disks or partitions on the system, including the encryption status of disks or partitions protected using PGP Whole Disk Encryption. - The computer name. - The computer ID. - The disk or partition that is currently selected, and whether the Bypass feature is available for the selected disk or partition.
-(The Bypass feature can be used only by users with administrative rights on the system and if your PGP Universal Server policy allows it.) - 4 To return to the PGP BootGuard log-in screen, highlight Go Back in the lower right corner of the screen, then press Enter.
+- All disks or partitions on the system, including the encryption status of disks or partitions protected using Symantec Drive Encryption. - The computer name (if allowed by Symantec Encryption Server policy).
+Note that if you just changed your computer name, it is not updated in this screen until you log out or restart your system. - The computer ID. - The disk or partition that is currently selected. - 4 To return to the PGP BootGuard log-in screen, highlight Go Back in the lower right corner of the screen, then press Enter.